 Conference Lobby Hall - A large space with room to move around to different places and converse, with places to link other rooms

-By default, Hubs rooms are private, available only to people who you share the url with.
+By default, Hubs rooms are private, available only to people who you share the URL with.
 When planning an event with Hubs, it's important to consider who you want to invite, and only share the link with the attendees you want to have in the space with you.
 Keep in mind that those attendees will also be able to share the URL, so communicate whether or not how private you would like your event to remain.

-For an additional authentication mechanic, you can use Discord and our Hubs Discord Bot to create rooms.
+For an additional authentication mechanism, you can use Discord and our Hubs Discord Bot to create rooms.
 This will require that users are a) a member of your Discord server, b) allowed in the channel the room has been bound to and c) signed in before they can access the Hubs room.

-Read more about the Discord Bot
+Read more about the Discord Bot.